Do you want to make money from your blog?

 Did you know that some companies and brands hire people just to scope out bloggers and influencers in their niche?

 These brands and companies understand the power of blogs, that’s why they want to work with us bloggers.
-And as bloggers, we can definitely use the connections, the money, and perhaps build some backlinks in the process to boost traffic and page ranking.
+And as bloggers, we can definitely use the connections, the money, and the cross-promotions.

 A whole lot goes into landing a sponsorship deal with a brand, but more importantly, how does a brand even know whether you’re a good fit for them?

 A media kit is a lot like a resume, but at the same time, not quite so.
 A resume is where you list off all of your accomplishments in the hope that you’ll be hired by a potential employer who’s looking for someone like you with your unique set of expertise.

 By listing all your degrees and experiences, a resume is your way of letting employers know what you’re good at, what you’ve achieved, and what you could possibly bring to the table if they hired you for the right job where you could utilize your knowledge and skills.

 A blogger’s or an influencer’s media kit is something similar but for the blog (or whatever platform you’re on) itself.
 It’s where you list how far your blog has come, what kind of influence your blog has and on whom this influence is usually exerted.
 It is different from a resume in that here you do not list all of your skills.
 You let your blog’s statistics speak for itself.
 Social proof is what brands are really interested in.

 Now, what if you’re a complete newbie?
 Maybe you’ve had your blog for only a month or so, and perhaps your reach isn’t quite as impressive when compared to seasoned bloggers and/or social media influencers.